 - Sneider EB, et al. Diagnosis and management of symptomatic hemorrhoids.
 The Surgical Clinics of North America.
 2010;90:17.

 - Avsar AF, et al. Haemorrhoids during pregnancy.
 Journal of Obstetrics and Gynaecology.
 2010;30:231.

-- Problems of the digestive system.
-American Congress of Obstetricians and Gynecologists. http://www.acog.org/publications/patient_education/bp120.cfm.
-Accessed Aug.
-22, 2011.
+- Frequently asked questions.
+Women's health FAQ120.
+Problems of the digestive system.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Problems-of-the-Digestive-System.
+Accessed Sept.
+24, 2014.